seancarmody/ngramr/cran-comments.md

 * Local and Travis CI builds generated no NOTES.

 ## CRAN requirements
-* Skipped tests that require an internet connection if offline
+* Wrapped a stray example not wrapped in \donttest which accesses the internet

 ## Downstream dependencies
 Reverse dependencies checked with devtools::revdep().
 No dependencies or issues found.